bottlerocket-os/bottlerocket/PROVISIONING-METAL.md

 #### `net.toml` structure

 The configuration file must be valid TOML and have the filename `net.toml`.
-The first and required top level key in the file is `version`, currently only `1` is supported.
+The first and required top level key in the file is `version`; the latest is version `2`.
 The rest of the file is a map of interface name to supported settings.
 Interface names are expected to be correct as per `udevd` naming, no interface naming or matching is supported.
 (See the note below regarding `udevd` interface naming.)